Tigas29/currency-calculator/readme.md

 <h1 align="center">
-Weather Forecast System
+Currency Calculator
 </h1>
 <h3>
-This application made in Vanilla JavaScript was thought to be a very easy usefull weather forecast system to show some of my skills in Programming logic and learn more about JavaScript.
-In this project I used datas from a public api with asynchronous programming.
+This application made in Vanilla JavaScript was thought to be a very easy usefull currency calculator system to show some of my skills in Programming logic and learn more about JavaScript.
+In this project I used a execution algorithm and operations by selection.

 </h3>